• Skip to primary navigation

 Full details on how to make toutons are in the recipe card below, but here are the basics:

-Note: You’ll want to cook the toutons in batches, replacing the butter and canola oil, as necessary, between batches.
+Note: Cook the toutons in batches, replacing the butter and canola oil, as necessary, between batches.

 When Are They Done?